 Data Roaming Can Tell

-What usually is the case with most spyware is the fact that someone sitting outside the country or far from your immediate location is monitoring your phone and using its GPS location.
+What usually is the case with most monitoring software is the fact that someone sitting outside the country or far from your immediate location is monitoring your phone and using its GPS location.

 In such a case, your data charges are bound to go up.
 If you notice a hike in your data charges and haven’t ventured far from home, you should start worrying about them immediately.

 If at times you receive a message which looks like utter gibberish: computer code or random series of numbers, don’t ignore them.
-They might be from the person controlling spy software.
-Such messages are required by a spy software and generally are not supposed to be noticed, but if you do notice them, take proactive measures to get to the root of the cause.
+They might be from the person controlling monitoring software.
+Such messages are required by a monitoring software and generally are not supposed to be noticed, but if you do notice them, take proactive measures to get to the root of the cause.

 There are other ways of telling if your phone might have been in some way been compromised.
 Some of them are: